UWC Procedures

 • the grounds and procedures for an appeal.

-The hearing officer will send the decision report to the Secretary, who will send it simultaneously to each party.
+The hearing officer will send the decision report to the Director, who will send it simultaneously to each party.
 The decision becomes final and discipline will go into effect either on the date that any appeal is decided or, if neither party brings an appeal, the date on which an appeal would no longer be considered timely.

 4.10 Appeals

-Either party may appeal a decision by the UWC regarding dismissal of a complaint or the hearing panel’s decision regarding responsibility by sending a written appeal to the Secretary.
+Either party may appeal a decision by the UWC regarding dismissal of a complaint or the hearing panel’s decision regarding responsibility by sending a written appeal to the Director.
 The only grounds for appeal are:

 • a procedural irregularity that affected the outcome of the matter;

-• the discovery of new evidence that was not reasonably available at the time the decision regarding responsibility or dismissal was made and that could affect the outcome of the matter; or
+• the discovery of new evidence that was not reasonably available at the time the decision regarding responsibility or dismissal was made and that could reasonably affect the outcome of the matter; or

-• a Title IX Coordinator, the Chair, the Secretary, the investigator, the hearing officer, or another panel member had a conflict of interest or bias for or against complainants or respondents, generally, or the individual complainant or respondent, specifically, that affected the outcome of the matter.
+• a Title IX Coordinator, the Chair, the Director, the investigator, the hearing officer, or another panel member had a conflict of interest or bias for or against complainants or respondents, generally, or the individual complainant or respondent, specifically, that affected the outcome of the matter.

 PROCESS